St Patrick's Catholic Church, Leicester

 St Patrick's Church is a Roman Catholic church in the Beaumont Leys area of Leicester.
 The current church building dates from 1959, built to accommodate Leicester's growing Catholic population, although the parish was first created in 1854.
 The current church building is in the Romanesque style with three distinctive domes in the nave of the church.
-A stained glass window depicting St Patrick, the parish patron, stands at the back of the church.
+A stained glass window depicting Saint Patrick, the parish patron, stands at the back of the church.
 The current parish priest is Father Raphael Imoni, who arrived at St Patrick's in September 2018.
 The church serves St Patrick's Catholic Voluntary Academy and English Martyrs Catholic School.